graysonkent/graysonkent.github.io/_posts/2017-08-28-generating-identity-matrices-in-bash.md

 ---
 This post is inspired by another blog post called "[How do I modify a variable in Haskell?](http://www.michaelburge.us/2017/08/15/how-do-i-modify-a-variable-in-haskell.html)" by Michael Burge.

 It got me thinking about different methods of printing Identity Matrices in Bash (because I am not smart enough to do it in Haskell), and because [Rosetta Code](http://rosettacode.org/wiki/Identity_matrix) was missing a Bash solution.
+(Update from 9/17/2017: they accepted my solution)

 But first off, what is an Identity Matrix?